HOME MyTRB CONTACT US DIRECTORY E-NEWSLETTER FOLLOW US RSS

 BACKGROUND

-Advances in the automobile industry, along with the introduction of automated vehicles, have changed vehicle dynamics when navigating curves, particularly in superelevation transitions and fully superelevated sections.
+Advances in the automobile industry, along with the introduction of automated and electric vehicles, have changed vehicle dynamics when navigating curves, particularly in superelevation transitions and fully superelevated sections.
 Side friction factors based on older vehicle models may no longer align with modern vehicles, vehicle dynamics technologies such as electronic stability control, tire technologies, and pavement surface courses.

 Given the advancements in the vehicle fleet, alternative design models should be evaluated for their ability to account for factors such as grade and acceleration/deceleration.
 Research is needed to update superelevation design criteria based on the impact of these advancements to ensure that horizontal curve designs meet or exceed the safety and performance standards required by modern vehicles and roads.